Huegoxaga/notes/python/tools-and-packages.md

   - Additionally, `c` argument can takes a list of index where same index corresponding to the same color for the data
   - Use method `cmap(i)` to access its value, where `i` in range `[0.0, 1.0]`
   - Color value is in RBG and has been divided by `255`

+## Scipy

+- SciPy provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics and many other classes of problems.

+### Optimization

+- `from scipy.optimize import *`
+- `curve_fit` takes target function and lists of `x` and `y` values as input and return the function parameters and covariance matrix of the result
+  - `function_values, cov_matrix = curve_fit(target_func, x, y)`
+    - e.g. `x, a, b = function_values` if target function is a linear equation where `y = ax + b`

 ## BeautifulSoup